-Total number of families on which chromosome counts have been made Number of dip families with Sub-triploid loids/triploid chimaeras Super-triploid Number of higher polyploid families with chimaeras
+Total number of families on which chromosome counts have been made families with loids/triploid chimaeras Super-triploid Number of higher polyploid families with chimaeras

-349 8/234 4/234 5/115
+349 8/234 .
+4/234 5/115 .

 2.8% 1.4% 2.3%

 Conclusions about cytological chimaeras: